joelwetzel/Hubitat-Combined-Presence/README.md

 If you have presence sensors for two people, you can use this to set a third Virtual Presence sensor for "Somebody is home", then use the departed event from it in Rule Machine to trigger events for when the last person has left the house.

 ## Daisychaining
-This app is entirely virtual and on the Hubitat hub, so it runs very very fast.
+This app is entirely virtual and on the Hubitat hub, so it runs very fast.
 This means you can daisychain multiple combinations.

 An example with 3 combiners:
 - "My iPhone Alexa" + "My iPhone WiFi" --> "My combined, reliable presence"